-- 9.12.1 Where the equipment of the gas containing system is installed in enclosed spaces of the ship, provision shall be made for at least two sets of protective equipment each permitting personnel to enter and work in spaces filled with natural gas. - 9.12.2 A set of protective equipment, specified in 9.12.1 shall include the following: - .1 one self-contained breathing apparatus not using stored oxygen with a capacity of at least 1200 l of free air; - .2 tight-fitting goggles, gloves, intrinsically safe protective clothing and boots; - .3 steel-cored rescue line with an intrinsically safe belt: - .4 explosion-proof lamp. - 9.12.3 For breathing apparatuses mentioned in 9.12.2.1, fully charged air bottles with a total free air capacity of 3600 I for each breathing apparatus shall be provided. - 9.12.4 Medicines and medical first-aid equipment shall be available on board for persons suffering from burns, frostbites (including cryogenic ones) as well as intoxication with natural gas or products of incomplete fuel burning. - 9.12.5 The following operating documentation shall be available on board: - .1 gas fuel bunkering instructions; - .2 inerting and gas freeing instructions; - .3 instructions for using gas fuel; - .4 instructions describing the crew actions in emergencies which may arise during operations with gas fuel. - 9.12.6 A plan of periodic audits and maintenance of equipment related to the use of gas as fuel shall be provided on board.
+9.12.1 Where the equipment of the gas containing system is installed in enclosed spaces of the ship, provision shall be made for at least two sets of protective equipment each permitting personnel to enter and work in spaces filled with natural gas.

+9.12.2 A set of protective equipment, specified in 9.12.1 shall include the following:

+.1 one self-contained breathing apparatus not using stored oxygen with a capacity of at least 1200 l of free air;

+.2 tight-fitting goggles, gloves, intrinsically safe protective clothing and boots;

+.3 steel-cored rescue line with an intrinsically safe belt;

+.4 explosion-proof lamp.

+9.12.3 For breathing apparatuses mentioned in 9.12.2.1, fully charged air bottles with a total free air capacity of 3600 I for each breathing apparatus shall be provided.

+9.12.4 Medicines and medical first-aid equipment shall be available on board for persons suffering from burns, frostbites (including cryogenic ones) as well as intoxication with natural gas or products of incomplete fuel burning.

+9.12.5 The ship shall be provided with operational procedures including a suitably detailed Fuel Handling Manual containing at least the following data:

+.1 overall operation of the ship from dry-dock to dry-dock, including procedures for system cool down and warm up, bunkering and, where appropriate, discharging, sampling, inerting and gas freeing;

+.2 temperature and pressure control during bunkering, alarm and safety systems;

+.3 system limitations, cool down rates and maximum fuel storage tank temperatures prior to bunkering, including minimum fuel temperatures, maximum tank pressures, transfer rates, filling limits and sloshing limitations;

+.4 operation of inert gas systems;

+.5 firefighting and emergency procedures: operation and maintenance of fire extinguishing systems and use of extinguishing media;

+.6 specific fuel properties and special equipment needed for the safe handling of the particular fuel;

+.7 fixed and portable gas detection operation and maintenance of equipment;

+.8 emergency shutdown and emergency release systems, where fitted; and

+.9 a description of the procedural actions to take in an emergency situation, such as leakage, fire or potential fuel stratification in fuel storage tank resulting in rollover.

+9.12.6 A plan of periodic audits and maintenance of equipment related to the use of gas as fuel shall be provided on board.